Feces: Other uses

 In northern Thailand, elephants are used to digest coffee beans in order to make Black Ivory coffee, which is among the world's most expensive coffees.
 Paper is also made from elephant dung in Thailand.
 Haathi Chaap is a brand of paper made from elephant dung.

 Dog feces was used in the tanning process of leather during the Victorian era.
-Collected dog feces, known as "pure", "puer", or "pewer", was mixed with water to form a substance known as "bate", because proteolytic enzymes in the dog feces helped to relax the fibrous structure of the hide before the final stages of tanning.
+Collected dog feces, known as "pure", "puer", or "pewer", were mixed with water to form a substance known as "bate", because proteolytic enzymes in the dog feces helped to relax the fibrous structure of the hide before the final stages of tanning.
 Dog feces collectors were known as pure finders.

 Elephants, hippos, koalas and pandas are born with sterile intestines, and require bacteria obtained from eating the feces of their mothers to digest vegetation.

 In India, cow dung and cow urine are major ingredients of the traditional Hindu drink Panchagavya.
 Politician Shankarbhai Vegad stated that they can cure cancer.

-In the Middle East, cow dung is consumed for a variety of reasons, such as curing dysentery, a belief of healing properties or as a food staple.

 Terminology

 Feces is the scientific terminology, while the term stool is also commonly used in medical contexts.
-Outside of scientific contexts, these terms are less common, with the most common layman's term being "poop" or "poo".
-The term shit is also in common use, although is widely considered vulgar or offensive.
+Outside of scientific contexts, these terms are less common, with the most common layman's term being poop or poo.
+The term shit is also in common use, although it is widely considered vulgar or offensive.
 There are many other terms, see below.